nainia-youness/anime_fight/README.md

 # Database
 The data was scraped from a famous website called myanimelist.com.
-I got from it over 100 characters, their names, some info about them and the url of their image. here is the database model used:
+I got from it over 100 characters, their names, some info about them and the url of their image. then created a combination of the characters (the fights).
+Then inserted everything into the database. here is the database model used:
 ![database ERD](https://github.com/nainia-youness/anime_fight/blob/main/database_ERD.png?raw=true?)
 # Teknologies